It’s all about the right balance

 - 5 portions of fruit & vegetables.
 A toddler size portion of fruit & veg is 2-6 carrot sticks, 1/2–2 tbsp broccoli, 1/2–2 tbsp peas, 1/4–1/2 baked sweet potato etc

 - 3 portions of dairy.
 A toddler size portion of dairy is: 2-4 tbsp grated cheese, 1 pot (125ml) yoghurt, 100-120ml cow’s milk / breastmilk or formula as a drink etc

 - 2 portions of protein.
 A toddler size portion of protein is: 2-4 tbsp scrambled egg, 1/2-1 tbsp nut butter, 1/4–1 small fish fillet, 2-4 tbsp baked beans etc

 Remember this is only a guide and toddlers' appetites vary from day to day and meal to meal, so always allow little ones to eat to their appetite.

-We’ve worked with our nutritionist, Lucy Jones, to create this handy weekly meal plan that is perfectly nutritionally balanced for toddlers.
+We’ve worked with our nutrition team to create this handy weekly meal plan that is perfectly nutritionally balanced for toddlers.
 We hope it gives you some fresh inspiration for nutritious meals and healthy snacks.